Looking for a last-minute side-dish for your holiday seitan ham?

 So, naturally, this has been on my “Recipes to Veganize” list for quite some time because I knew there was no way I was going the rest of my life without those delicious potatoes again!

-But we all know I’ve faced much bigger challenges in my veganization attempts, so I said BRING IT ON and got to the kitchen!
+But we all know I’ve faced much bigger challenges in my veganization attempts (like our vegan fried egg), so I said BRING IT ON and got to the kitchen!

 And I gotta say, our veganized recipe was a HUGE hit at our family Christmas lunch!
 Both of my parents (who have been eating my mother’s au gratin for YEARS) said they actually liked this recipe BETTER than my mom’s.